MatthewHeun/RCLabels/cran-comments.md

 `RCLabels` v0.1.2 is a minor update that solidifies some function names and fixes several bugs.
+In addition, this version includes a pull request from Hadley Wickham for changes in `tidyselect`.
 See NEWS.md for details.

 ## Test environments (11 in total) and R CMD check results